leo1oel/lmms-engine/README.md

 hf download kcz358/open-thoughts-debug --local-dir data/open_thoughts_debug --repo-type dataset
 ```

+For detailed information about dataset implementations and packing strategies, see our [Dataset and Packing Guide](docs/datasets.md).

 ### 2. Prepare dataset yaml

 You can specify the data by using the following yaml, data folder can be left empty for text dataset.